Spirit of Queensland

+The Spirit of Queensland is a long-distance passenger rail service in Queensland, Australia, operated by Queensland Rail's Traveltrain division.
+It operates between Brisbane and Cairns.

 History

-In October 2010, the Queensland Government awarded a contract to Downer Rail for the construction of a new Tilt Train.
-The two existing diesel tilt trains used on the Cairns service were also refurbished and extended in size, with the inclusion of first-class sleeping carriages.
+In October 2010, the Queensland Government awarded a contract to Downer Rail for the construction of a new tilting train.
+The two existing diesel tilting trains used on the Cairns service were also refurbished and extended in size, with the inclusion of first-class sleeping carriages.
 Known as the 'Sunlander 14' project, a total of 25 carriages would have been acquired: